Sydbank

-Sydbank A/S is one of Denmark's largest full service banks headquartered in Aabenraa.
+AL Sydbank A/S is one of Denmark's largest full service banks headquartered in Aabenraa.
 Sydbank was founded in 1970 with the merger of four local banks based in Southern Jutland: Den Nordslesvigske Folkebank (Aabenraa); Graasten Bank (Gråsten); Folkebanken for Als og Sundeved (Sønderborg) and Tønder Landmandsbank (Tønder).
 It has since then grown considerably through mergers and acquisitions, one of the latest being DiskontoBanken (DiBa Bank) of Næstved, which was delisted on the Copenhagen stock exchange as of 15 January 2014.
 It has 57 branches including three in Germany.
+After a merger in December 2025 it is called AL Sydbank.
+The new merged bank has around 140 branches.